OxSnosh/St8Kraft/docs/index.md

 function getWonderCosts1() public view returns (uint256, uint256, uint256, uint256, uint256, uint256, uint256, uint256, uint256, uint256, uint256)
 ```

+_this function will return the costs of the wonders in this contract_

 ## WondersContract2

+this contract will strore information about a nations wonders

+_this contract inherits from openzeppelin's ownable contract_

 ### treasuryAddress